Average GRE Scores: Full Statistics

 Average GRE Score by Graduate Major Field

-The following table is based on the GRE scores of seniors and non-enrolled college graduates who took the exam between July 2021 and June 2022.
+The following table is primarily based on the GRE scores of seniors, non-enrolled college graduates, and master’s degree holders who took the exam between July 2023 and June 2024.

-- Humanities & arts and law had the highest average GRE verbal reasoning section scores.
+- Humanities & arts and social & behavioral sciences had the highest average GRE verbal reasoning section scores.

 - Engineering and the physical sciences had the highest average GRE quantitative reasoning section scores.